 While a student, she was active with the Association of Latin American Students, serving as its president during her senior year.
 She joined the Peace Corps after graduation and was sent to Honduras to aid people living in poverty.
 Tragically, she was killed in a flash flood while she was there.
 In remembering her, a friend said, “Annika gave herself wholeheartedly to every person who entered her life.”

-Washington University’s Annika Rodriguez Scholars Program recognizes students of exceptional merit who demonstrate academic and leadership achievements, along with the passion for service exemplified by Annika Rodriguez.
-In keeping with the legacy of the program, applicants should demonstrate their commitment to, or a history of, bringing diverse groups together and celebrating the cultures of diverse people.
+Washington University’s Annika Rodriguez Scholars Program recognizes students of exceptional merit who demonstrate academic and leadership achievements, as well as the passion for community service exemplified by Annika Rodriguez.
+In keeping with the legacy of the program, applicants should demonstrate their commitment to, or a history of, bringing diverse groups together and celebrating the cultures of different people.

-- You may submit the Application for Academic Scholarships and Fellowships online when you log in the WUSTL Pathway.
-If you prefer, you may submit an Application for Academic Scholarships and Fellowships by mail, checking the box for the Rodriguez Scholars Program.
+- Submit an Application for Academic Scholarships and Fellowships, checking the box for the Rodriguez Scholars Program.

-- Consider the biography of Annika Rodriguez below and the eligibility requirements, and reflect upon your commitment to bringing diverse groups together and/or celebrating the cultures of diverse peoples.
-How do your community service activities demonstrate your dedication to the ideals embraced by the Rodriguez Scholars Program?
+Consider the biography of Annika Rodriguez on this page, and reflect upon your commitment to bringing diverse groups together and/or celebrating the cultures of diverse peoples.
+How do you demonstrate this commitment?
+How do your community service activities show your dedication to the ideals embraced by the Rodriguez Scholars Program?